 However, nearly the entire central U.S. is at risk of severe hail during the year, as are those living in the southern Appalachians from Georgia northward through southwest Virginia.
 Other parts of the world that regularly see hailstorms include Australia, Canada, China, northern Italy, India, and Russia.

-According to the National Severe Storms Laboratory (NSSL), the current record for the largest hailstone ever recovered in the United States has a diameter of 8 inches, a circumference of 18.62 inches, and it weighed 1lb.
+According to the National Severe Storms Laboratory (NSSL), the current record for the largest hailstone ever recovered in the United States is a stone with a diameter of 8 inches, a circumference of 18.62 inches, and it weighed 1lb.
 15oz.
 The hailstone fell in Vivian, South Dakota, on June 23, 2010.

 Hail Size Chart